NojinAp/Employee-s-Data-Management/README.md

 # Employee-s-Data-Management
-This program is built using Oracle 12c and Oracle C++ Call Interface.
+<p align="justify">This program is built using Oracle 12c and Oracle C++ Call Interface.
 The user can access every employee's data by entering their ID number.
-They can view, modify, add and delete an employee.
+They can view, modify, add and delete an employee.</p>

 Employee's Table Sample: